Shimin233/SQL_learning/Day4_REGEXP_IS_NULL_ORDER_BY.md

 --  last names start with MY or contains SE
 SELECT *
 FROM customers
-WHERE last_name LIKE 'MY%' OR 'SE%'
+WHERE last_name LIKE 'MY%' OR '%SE%'
 -- Or
 SELECT *
 FROM customers
-WHERE last_name REGXEP '^MY|SE'
+WHERE last_name REGEXP '^MY|SE'

 --  last names contain B followed by R or U
 SELECT *